Garmin Fishfinder

 3.2 Transducer Mounting

-• Fixed‑mount: On the transom’s flat section, below the waterline, clear of turbulence from strakes or prop wash.
+• Fixed-mount: On the transom’s flat section, below the waterline, and away from turbulence.

-• Secure the bracket in place, mark screw positions, then drill pilot holes slightly smaller than screws.
+• Secure the bracket, mark screw positions, drill holes slightly smaller than screws, and apply marine sealant.

-• Fasten the transducer bracket with stainless‑steel screws.
+• Fasten the transducer bracket with stainless-steel screws and rout the cable through the hull, sealing around the wires.

-Pro Tip: On aluminum hulls, consider a transhull installation kit to avoid air gaps and turbulence that degrade sonar returns.
+Pro Tip: For aluminum hulls, use a transhull installation kit to eliminate air gaps that can degrade sonar returns.

 3.3 Wiring the Display Unit